 All program participants, including the faculty and students, need free time to rest, process their experiences, and complete course assignments.
 You should build Free Time intentionally in your program itinerary to ensure its overall health (and that of you and your participants).
 The amount of Free Time that you schedule depends on your overall model, location, and SLOs.
 We strongly recommend that you clearly denote which time is Official and which time is Free in your final itinerary.
 We encourage that you provide students and participants with a list of suggested activities to do or sites to explore during their Free Time.

 You are welcome to include longer periods of Free Time, such as days or weekends, to allow students to travel independently during the program.
 If you do so, we recommend that you ask students to provide you with their itineraries for this independent travel, including contact information, lodging, transportation, and emergency plans.
 Faculty leaders also should clearly identify their expectations for students, such as preparation for their return to course activities during Official Time.
 Students are fully responsible for themselves during Free Time, but faculty should undertake all reasonable efforts to assist students in need during Free Time.

 Your Faculty-Led Program course may have one or more prerequisites as determined by you, your department, and your college dean.
-Prerequisites should be the same as listed in the UConn Course Catalog for the course number you choose; and may or may not include a minimum GPA requirement of 2.50, which is the standard minimum GPA that Education Abroad recommends.
+Prerequisites should be the same as listed in the UConn Course Catalog for the course number you choose; and may or may not include a minimum GPA requirement of 2.50, which is the standard minimum GPA that Experiential Global Learning recommends.
 Note that too many prerequisites may affect negatively your ability to market the program to a wider audience of students.